Church Pastors and Staff

 Karen was appointed to Old Mission in 2005.
-She presently serves as Clergy for Christian Education, Evangelism and Care Ministries.
+She presently serves as Clergy for Christian Education.
 Karen received a Bachelor of Science in Elementary Education from Olivet Nazarene University and a degree in Christian Education from Perkins School of Theology at Southern Methodist University.
 She was ordained in 2003.
 Prior to serving at Old Mission, Karen served at Keller UMC in Texas for seven years.
-Karen spends much of her leisure time with her husband Scott and her three teenage children.
+Karen spends much of her leisure time with her husband Scott and her three adult children.
 She enjoys walking, hiking, reading, water aerobics and attending her children’s activities.

 Rev. Leslie Van Blarcom, Minister of Congregational Care

 Leslie began her vocational ministry at Old Mission in 1975 in Children's Ministry.
 She left Old Mission at the end of 1988 and served for 20 years at Shawnee United Methodist as Associate Minister where she worked in Christian Education, Pastoral Care and Mission.
 We are delighted that an 2012, Leslie returned to the ministry staff of Old Mission, working part-time in pastoral care and congregational care ministries.
 Leslie believes that relationships are the heart of ministry and this position gives her great opportunity to be a caring presence for members of the Old Mission community in times of need.
 Leslie regularly leads in worship and also supervises our Congregational Care Ministers.
 In her free time, Leslie enjoys spending time with her 5 grandchildren, exercising, traveling with her husband Cliff, reading and watching reruns of "Law and Order".

 Kids will be kids and Mike is definitely a kid at heart.
 Luckily, he has also got the energy to match that of Old Mission’s youth.
 A member of the church since age 8, Mike became Youth Director in July of 2007, growing the program steadily each year.
 About the Old Mission Youth, Mike says, “They’re very caring and love helping others.
 They’re always ready to talk to me about how their week is going, what’s going on in school, etc. It feels great not only to connect with, but to help guide a younger generation.”